macSands/dissmapr/README.md

 # zeta_mc_utm
 ```

-> > - **Panel 1 (Zeta diversity decline)**: Rapidly declining zeta
+> - **Panel 1 (Zeta diversity decline)**: Rapidly declining zeta
-> >   diversity, similar to previous plots, indicates very few species
+>   diversity, similar to previous plots, indicates very few species
-> >   remain shared across increasingly larger sets of sites,
+>   remain shared across increasingly larger sets of sites, emphasizing
-> >   emphasizing strong species turnover and spatial specialization.
+>   strong species turnover and spatial specialization.
-> >
-> > - **Panel 2 (Ratio of zeta diversity decline)**: More irregular
+> - **Panel 2 (Ratio of zeta diversity decline)**: More irregular
-> >   fluctuations suggest a spatial effect: nearby sites might
+>   fluctuations suggest a spatial effect: nearby sites might
-> >   occasionally share more species by chance due to proximity.
+>   occasionally share more species by chance due to proximity.
 The
-> >   spikes mean certain groups of neighboring sites have
+>   spikes mean certain groups of neighboring sites have
-> >   higher-than-average species overlap.
+>   higher-than-average species overlap.
-> >
-> > - **Panel 3 & 4 (Exponential and Power law regressions)**: Both
+> - **Panel 3 & 4 (Exponential and Power law regressions)**: Both remain
-> >   remain linear, clearly indicating the zeta diversity declines
+>   linear, clearly indicating the zeta diversity declines consistently
-> >   consistently following a predictable spatial pattern.
-However, the
+>   following a predictable spatial pattern.
+However, the exact pattern
-> >   exact pattern remains similar to previous cases, highlighting that
+>   remains similar to previous cases, highlighting that despite spatial
-> >   despite spatial constraints, common species become rare quickly as
+>   constraints, common species become rare quickly as more sites are
-> >   more sites are considered.
+>   considered.
->
-> ## **This result demonstrates clear spatial structuring of biodiversity—species are locally clustered, not randomly distributed across the landscape.
-Spatial proximity influences which species co-occur more frequently.**
+>   *This result demonstrates clear spatial structuring of
+>   biodiversity—species are locally clustered, not randomly distributed
+>   across the landscape.
+Spatial proximity influences which species
+>   co-occur more frequently.*

-## 10. Zeta decays (sbs, xy), orders 2:15
+### 12. Zeta decays (sbs, xy), orders 2:15

-### Zeta distance decay for a range of numbers of assemblages or sites using `zetadiv::Zeta.ddecays`
+#### Zeta distance decay for a range of numbers of assemblages or sites using `zetadiv::Zeta.ddecays`

+Computes the distance decay of zeta diversity for a range of orders
+(number of assemblages or sites), using generalised linear models.
-#### Generate statistics and figures, no maps
+*Generate statistics and figures, no maps*

 ``` r
 # zeta_decay = Zeta.ddecays(